National Hurricane Center monitoring system off Carolinas; Nigel now a hurricane

 If the European forecast were to be correct, it would mean heavy rain along the coast next weekend, but much lower forecast totals inland.

-Blocker cautioned that either forecast model has a very low probability of being accurate at this point, and this is just something to keep an eye on, but not to alter plans for.
+Blocker cautioned that either forecast model has a very low probability of being accurate at this point, and this is just something to keep an eye on but not for which to alter plans.

 Hurricane Nigel